sarahforzley/universal-docs/api/endpoints.md

 ## External Endpoint Content

-You can define the path to an external endpoint content file by using the `-Path` parameter of `New-PSUEndpoint`.
+You can define the path to an external endpoint content file with the `-Path` parameter of `New-PSUEndpoint`.
 The path is relative to the `.universal` directory in Repository.

-The content of the `endpoints.ps1` file is then this.
+The content of the `endpoints.ps1` file is then this:

 ```powershell
 New-PSUEndpoint -Url "/path" -Path "endpoint-path.ps1"